rrra/www/content/post/2019/thank-you-for-making-our-hamfest-a-success.md

 authors = [ "K0STK" ]
 categories = [ "Hamfest" ]
 tags = []
-moretext = "Subscribe to our mailing list..."
+moretext = "Subscribe to our mailing list"
 +++
 Thank-you to the sponsors, donors, attendees, seminar speakers, vendors and volunteers who made the 2019 RRRA Hamfest and RRRA Dakota Division